-Temporary foreign workers under the H-2A or H-2B programs who apply to extend their nonimmigrant temporary work visas in the U.S. will not be subject to the future-looking public charge assessment.
+Temporary foreign workers under the H-2A or H-2B programs are subject to the public charge determination at U.S. consulates.
+They will be assessed based on the totality of circumstances, discussed above.
+H-2A and H-2B workers who apply to extend their nonimmigrant temporary work visas in the U.S. will not be subject to the future-looking public charge assessment.
 Instead, DHS will consider whether they received the designated public benefits for more than an aggregate of 12 months within a 36-month period since obtaining their nonimmigrant status.

-The final public charge rule will make it more difficult for farmworkers to adjust their status or enter the United States due to the rule's treatment of the totality of circumstances factors.
+The final public charge rule will make it more difficult for farmworkers to adjust their status or enter the United States due to the rule's treatment of the totality of circumstances factors

-- Family and financial status: Farmworkers' average household income ranges from \$20,000 to \$24,999, well below the threshold of 125% of the FPL in the new rules' factors.
-An estimated 33% of farmworkers have a family income below 100% of the FPL (\$25,750 for a family of four).
-Many farmworkers are supporting family members in the U.S. and abroad.
+- Family and financial status: Farmworkers' average household income ranges from \$20,000 to \$24,999, well below the threshold of 125% of the FPL in the new rule's factors.7 An estimated 33% of farmworkers have a family income below 100% of the FPL8 (\$26,200 for a family of four).9 Many farmworkers are supporting family members in the U.S. and abroad.
 The average farmworker household has two minor children.
-Many farmworker families have few assets and those assets (such as a car) often are of very limited value. - Health Insurance: Cost is one of the biggest barriers to health care access.
-Approximately 47% of farmworkers have health insurance but only 18% of workers reported that their employer offered

-1 2019 Federal Poverty Guidelines, available at https://www.projusticemn.org/fedpovertyguidelines/ comprehensive health insurance.
-Due to the expense of health insurance, few farmworkers are able to afford private health insurance.
+Many farmworker families have few assets and those assets (such as a car) often are of very limited value.10 - Health Insurance: Cost is one of the biggest barriers to health care access.
+Approximately 47% of farmworkers have health insurance but only 18% of workers reported that their employer offered comprehensive health insurance.11 Due to the expense of health insurance and their low wages, few farmworkers are able to afford private health insurance.
 Yet they are at high risk for a number of chronic conditions, including heart disease, diabetes, and cancer.